coltborg/legendofcolt.github.io/_posts/project/16-03-01-oharadentisry-com.md

 categories: project
 ---

 By creating a clean and reusable backend area, now the user can easily create and edit new employee pages.
-Started with [underscores](http://underscores.me/) starter theme for WordPress.
+Built with [underscores](http://underscores.me/) starter theme for WordPress.